KarisFang/fpa-portfolio-reporting-pipeline/powerbi/POWER_BI_BUILD_GUIDE.md

 **File → Publish → Power BI Service** (free workspace is fine).
 Once published, I'd:
-- Use **File → Embed report → Publish to web** (the data is synthetic and non-sensitive, so this is safe here) to get a public link for this portfolio/resume.
+- Use **File → Embed report → Publish to web** (the data is synthetic and non-sensitive, so this is safe here) to get a public link for this portfolio.

 ## Why this matters